 Admission to Flight School is a dream for many students.
-A career as a pilot not only comes with financial rewards, it also gives the chance to see the world while working in a demanding field.
+A career as a pilot comes with financial rewards; it also gives the chance to see the world while working in a demanding field.
 Simultaneously, it comes with responsibilities.
 Like highly trained professionals, the pilot requires extensive education and training.

 To pursue your career in aviation requires a dogged determination to realize their professional ambitions.
-But to become a licensed pilot from accredited flight schools is expensive so to study in-flight school requires financial aid to complete your study.
-At first glance, there may seem to be few financial aid options available for prospective pilots.
-But a closer examination reveals that there are more financing opportunities for flight school students than you may think.
+But to become a licensed pilot from accredited flight schools is expensive, so to study in-flight school requires financial aid to complete your study.
+At first glance, there may seem to be a few financial aid options available for prospective pilots.
+But a closer examination reveals that there are more financing opportunities like student loans for flight school students than you may think.

 Table of contents

 - Cost of flight training

 The Costs Of Flight Training

 A pilot can earn a handsome amount per year in six figures, which is an impressive income.
 Still, the salaries and benefits of being a pilot reflect the challenges and responsibilities that go with the job.